-Characteristic Description Florible manning is consistently used Students work in flexible arrangements that allow them to Flexible grouping is consistently used. collaborate with students of similar abilities, readiness, interests, or learning styles.
-Students are active explorers, while The teacher works to actively facilitate learning, creating a student- teachers guide the exploration. centered environment and contributing to intellectual independence.
+Characteristic Description Flexible grouping is consistently used.
+Students work in flexible arrangements that allow them to collaborate with students of similar abilities, readiness, interests, or learning styles.
+Students are active explorers, while The teacher works to actively facilitate learning, creating a studentteachers guide the exploration. centered environment and contributing to intellectual independence.